mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/duration/with/index.md

 ### Return value

-Returns a new `Temporal.Duration` object, where the fields specified in `info` that are not `undefined` are replaced by the corresponding values, and the rest of the fields are copied from the original duration.
+A new `Temporal.Duration` object, where the fields specified in `info` that are not `undefined` are replaced by the corresponding values, and the rest of the fields are copied from the original duration.

 ### Exceptions